martyndavies/writing/cloud-vision-algolia.md

 * Store relevant information about this image in Algolia and make it searchable
 * How to add a search interface and search results to your app quickly using InstantSearch.js

-If you take a look at the [full source code of the example app](https://github.com/martyndavies/cloud-vision-algolia) you’ll also get to see how the image uploading is handled using JavaScript and a library for NodeJS called [Multer]([GitHub - expressjs/multer: Node.js middleware for handling `multipart/form-data`.](https://github.com/expressjs/multer)).
-You’ll also see how to work with some of the dynamic components that [Materialize CSS]([Documentation - Materialize](http://materializecss.com/)) offers, such as modals and notifications.
+If you take a look at the [full source code of the example app](https://github.com/martyndavies/cloud-vision-algolia) you’ll also get to see how the image uploading is handled using JavaScript and a library for NodeJS called [Multer](https://github.com/expressjs/multer).
+You’ll also see how to work with some of the dynamic components that [Materialize CSS](http://materializecss.com/) offers, such as modals and notifications.

-If you have any questions about any of this then feel free to reach out to me via [GitHub]([GitHub - martyndavies/cloud-vision-algolia: A simple image uploader and gallery that automatically classifies images using Google’s Cloud Vision API and makes them searchable using Algolia](https://github.com/martyndavies/cloud-vision-algolia)), or via [Twitter](https://twitter.com/martynd).
+If you have any questions about any of this then feel free to reach out to me via [GitHub](https://github.com/martyndavies/cloud-vision-algolia), or via [Twitter](https://twitter.com/martynd).